Opening the Israeli Budget

 Another example is procurements which gets exempt from going through tender processes.
 We devised an "interest" formula, which brings first the most suspicious requests for exemption.

 When we're not finding specific cases of corruption, we try to bring interesting budget-related issues to the public through the front pages of popular media and news agencies.
-For example: An extensive piece regarding budgetary transfers.

 Another example: Our analysis of out-sourcing and privatization in the Education system.